qtumproject/qtumcore-lib/docs/index.md

-# Bitcore v0.13

 ## Principles

 QTUM is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the QTUM network allows for highly resilient QTUM infrastructure, and the developer community needs reliable, open-source tools to implement QTUM apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with QTUM.
+Qtumcore provides a reliable API for JavaScript apps that need to interface with QTUM.

-To get started, just `npm install bitcore` or `bower install bitcore`.

 # Documentation Index